🦷 DIY Remineralizing Toothpaste

 Notes:

-Avoid Metal Utensils: Bentonite clay can absorb metals, which may reduce its effectiveness.
+Avoid Metal Utensils:Â Bentonite clay can absorb metals, which may reduce its effectiveness.
 Use wooden, plastic, or glass tools.

-Consistency Adjustment: If the paste is too thick, add a little distilled water; if too thin, incorporate a bit more bentonite clay.
+Consistency Adjustment:Â If the paste is too thick, add a little coconut oil or distilled water (see special note on water below) ; if too thin, incorporate a bit more bentonite clay (for some people, bentonite clay may feel too strong or slightly abravise, if needed, reduce the amount of bentonite clay).

-Storage: Keep the toothpaste in a cool, dry place.
+Storage:Â Keep the toothpaste in a cool, dry place.
 Use within 2-3 weeks for optimal freshness.

 Sourcing Ingredients:

-Bentonite Clay: Available at health food stores or online retailers.
+Bentonite Clay:Â Available at health food stores or online retailers.

-Xylitol and Essential Oils: These can be found at health food stores or online.
+Xylitol and Essential Oils:Â These can be found at health food stores or online.

 🔍 Ingredient Breakdown: How It Helps + Limitations:

-🪨 Hydroxyapatite Powder
+🪨 Microcrystalline Hydroxyapatite Powder (MCHA)

-How it helps: Biomimetic form of tooth enamel that can rebuild micro-damage, reduce sensitivity, and strengthen enamel — especially effective for early-stage enamel erosion.
+How it helps: Biomimetic form of tooth enamel that can rebuild micro-damage, reduce sensitivity, and strengthen enamel...especially effective for early-stage enamel erosion.

-Limitations: Cannot restore enamel if significant structural damage, corrosion, or cavities are already present.
+Limitations:Â Cannot restore enamel if significant structural damage, corrosion, or cavities are already present.
 Works best as a preventative and for mild to moderate erosion.

 🌿 Bentonite Clay